Jasonblalack/zyngapoker/Build Script.md

     session.clean()
 ```

-## Registering assets
+## Working with assets

-Jasy can pass data about assets to your generated JavaScript files.
+Jasy can pass data about assets (images, styles, fonts, etc.) to your generated JavaScript files.
 This happens somewhat automatically based on the needs to the classes.
 A class which requires specific assets can do this via simple documentation comments:

 ```javascript
 /**